 If you meet the Arizona Medicaid eligibility requirements but are also eligible for AZ Medicare, you can qualify for a dual-eligible special needs plan!
 To qualify for Medicare, you have to be either age 65 or older, diagnosed with ALS or ESRD, or disabled and receiving Social Security for at least 24 months.

-For more information about dual-eligible special needs plans, or DSNPS, click here.
-To schedule an appointment with an agent who can help you find the right DSNP for you, complete this form or call us at 833-438-3676.
+To schedule an appointment with an agent who can help you sort through AHCCCS plans and enroll in DSNP, complete this form or call us at 833-438-3676.